The probabilistic world: Quantum field theory

 Performing either a local similarity transformation or a change of basis functions (but not both simultaneously) the overall weight distribution $w[n]$ changes.
 The general expression \eqref{eq:TS46}, \eqref{eq:TS47} in terms of the transfer matrix and the step evolution operator remains the same under these transformations.
 The concrete expression for the step evolution operator changes, however.
 In particular, it needs no longer to be a positive matrix.
 It is an interesting question under which conditions the overall weight distribution is positive, such that a probability distribution $p[n]$ can be defined by an appropriate normalization.

 We have not performed yet a systematic investigation on the general form of positive weight distributions.
+Some first criteria are developed in the appendix~\ref{app:positivity_of_overall_probability_distribution}.
 At present, we concentrate on positive local factors $\cK(t)$, for which the step evolution operator $\hat{S}(t)$ in the occupation number basis is a positive matrix.
 The positivity of the weight distribution for this setting (with an appropriate positive boundary term) is maintained by local similarity transformations which are symmetries, e.\,g.\ by diagonal $D(t)$.
 We include this obvious generalization for positive weight functions.
 The local factors do no longer need to be positive for the generalization.